 If your furnace is working properly, your pilot light should have a blue flame which indicates energy efficiency.
 If your pilot light flame is mostly yellow, orange, red, or green, then you have an issue.
 A yellow or flickering flame might indicate carbon monoxide production.
 As you probably know, carbon monoxide is odorless and can quickly cause carbon monoxide poisoning.

 Your furnace can leak gas or water.
-While a water leak is far less dangerous than a gas leak, it still needs to be dealt with.
+While a water leak is far less dangerous than a gas leak, it still must be dealt with.
 Most likely, the condensate line is clogged if water is pooling around your furnace.
 Don’t attempt to unclog the line yourself, instead call your trusted local heating and AC company for a repair.

 You can smell gas

 If you smell a strong gas odor, turn the furnace off right away and then shut down the gas supply.
 Call a reliable heating repair company immediately.